SanthoshKumar-Ravi/bankingapplication/README.md

 GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT, REFERENCES, RELOAD on *.* TO 'accountmanagement'@'localhost' WITH GRANT OPTION;
 ```

+### Commands to create user in mysql
+We have added version column for each entity to control the concurrent transactions.

 #### Please note:
 1) Swagger URL - http://localhost:8086/swagger-ui.html#/ <br />
 2) I have added the postman collection with this repository to test the application from postman bankingapplication.postman_collection [bankingapplication.postman_collection](https://github.com/SanthoshKumar-Ravi/bankingapplication/blob/master/bankingapplication.postman_collection.json)